 When opening a bank account in Sweden, expats will need a variety of documents including proof of address, passport, employment details, and a personal tax number (personnummer).
 A personnummer can be obtained from an expat’s local tax office and allows one to do everything from opening a bank account to getting a mobile phone contract.

-Regular banking hours in Sweden are 10am to 3pm, Monday to Friday.
+Regular banking hours in Sweden are 9am or 10am to 3pm or 4pm, Monday to Friday.

 ATMs and credit cards